dc74089/justcanora/slides/slides/cs1-mod1/l1-intro.md

     * You can also go to &#x22EE; -> `More Tools` -> `Developer Tools`
 4. Look through the code that makes up the page.
 5. Use the "select element" tool to find the HTML code for a specific element

 ---

-# Chrome DevTools

-We'll learn more about DevTools later in this course

----